2026 Tesla Model Y Juniper Review: Specs, Price in USA, Pros & Cons

 FAQs

-2. What is the maintenance cost in the USA?
+2. What is the average annual maintenance cost for a Tesla Model Y in the USA?

-5. Is the Model Y good for families?
+5. Is the Tesla Model Y Juniper good for families and road trips?

 Conclusion